 You may qualify for a medical card if your country confirms that you are entitled to healthcare here.
 If so, you will not need to provide us with a financial assessment.
-However, if you are working here, you may not qualify for a medical card under EU legislation.
+But if you are working here, you may not qualify for a medical card under EU legislation.
 You may still qualify for an Irish means-tested medical card.

 Insurance from another country

 If you live here and are employed somewhere within the EU and return here at least once a week, you are entitled to a medical card.

 Posted workers are employed in one member state and sent by their employer to work in another member state.

-P.O.
-Box 11745,
+PO Box 11745, Dublin 11

 Make sure you include copies of all supporting documentation.